sanyal06/aws-labs-1/SAA-Lab01.md

 In the navigation pane find and click on 'Security Groups'

 * Click on 'Create Security Group'
-	* Security group name*: My-Web-SG
+	* Security group name*: My-WebApp-SG
-	* Description*: This SG is to be used for web servers.
+	* Description*: This SG is to be used for web application servers.
 	* VPC: MyVPC
 * Click on Create